System-specific parameter optimization for non-polarizable and polarizable force fields: Results and discussion

 To evaluate how parameters affect the coordination of \ch{Zn^{2+}}, we plotted the radial distribution function of non-hydrogen protein atoms around the cation in Figure \ref{fig:rdf_peaks} (top).
 We can see immediately that NMR and opt-CTPOL have a similar peak structure, but the distances are shorter in opt-CTPOL.
 In CTPOL, the first and second peaks, containing Nitrogens and Sulfurs respectively, overlap completely and are indistinguishable.
-This is not the case in the NMR models, where the Sulfur and Nitrogen peaks are quite distinct.
+In the NMR models, the first and second peaks at 2.0 and 2.3 $\AA$ correspond to Zn$^{2+}$-N(His) and Zn$^{2+}$-S(Cys), respectively.
 In contrast to CTPOL, the opt-CTPOL peaks are distinct, with only a small percentage (< 2\%) of trajectories showing Nitrogens in the 2nd peak dominated by Sulfur.
 These features are also seen in similar analyses of the $40\times 1$ ns trajectories (Figure \ref{fig:rdf_peaks_40_1}).
-This is the first of a series of analyses in this paper that shows that CTPOL does not reproduce NMR binding domain as well as opt-CTPOL even for the stable continuous 40 ns trajectory.
+Based on the analyses in this manuscript we can conclude that CTPOL does not reproduce NMR binding domain as well as opt-CTPOL even for the stable continuous 40 ns trajectory.

 After identifying the peaks, and selecting a range of distances (Figure \ref{fig:rdf_peaks} (top)), we determined which atoms comprise each peak and what fraction of the trajectory these atoms remain in that peak, as shown in Figure \ref{fig:rdf_peaks} (bottom).
 The 1st and 2nd peaks in CTPOL appear to be contaminated by other atom types which do not appear in NMR peaks at all.
 In the 40 $\times$ 1 ns trajectory, since CTPOL binding site has been shown to break apart in a few cases, it is no surprise that water also appears in Peak 1 of CTPOL (Figure \ref{fig:rdf_peaks_40_1} (bottom)).
-The opt-CTPOL model has no other atom-types in the first peak, and only relatively few others in the 2nd peak not present in NMR.
+The opt-CTPOL model has no other atom types in the first peak, and only relatively few others in the 2nd peak not present in NMR.